ADDITIONAL TERMS AND CONDITIONS

 8.5 Effect of Termination.
 Upon termination Customer agrees immediately to cease all use of the Service and to return any Sonic-provided equipment, software and Colocation access cards, at Customer’s expense and risk, to be received by Sonic within five (5) business days.
 Notwithstanding any termination hereof, Customer shall be and remain liable to Sonic for the full replacement cost of any equipment, software and Colocation access cards that it fails to return to Sonic within ten (10) business days, as well as the repair or replacement cost of any equipment, software and/or Colocation access cards that are returned in a damaged condition.
 All equipment and software shall be shipped to: Sonic, Inc., Attention: NOC, 2260 Apollo Way, Santa Rosa, CA 95407.

 9.0 Force Majeure.
-If Sonic is unable to perform its obligations under the Agreement because of any condition arising out of or caused, directly or indirectly, by circumstances beyond its reasonable control, including, without limitation, natural calamities and other acts of God; war, terrorism, sabotage, riot, or other civil or military disturbance; earthquake, fire, flood, hurricane, tornado, lightning, severe weather, or explosion; national or regional emergency; epidemic or pandemic; strike, lockout, labor stoppage or slowdown, or other industrial disturbance; power outage or failure; equipment or computer malfunction or failure; inability to obtain labor, material, equipment or transportation; change to the federal, state or local regulatory environment that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform its obligations, such as the discontinuance of the obligation of Incumbent Local Exchange Carriers to offer and provide one or more Unbundled Network Elements, the allowance of price increase(s) for one or more Unbundled Network Elements, and/or changes in the terms and conditions under which Unbundled Network Elements are offered and provided; change to the availability, prices, and/or terms and conditions of services or facilities offered or provided by Sonic’s suppliers and used by Sonic to perform its obligations, that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform such obligations; change to or termination of license or lease agreements, encroachment permits, excavation permits, facilities attachment arrangements, and/or other means by which Sonic deploys its facilities and equipment in public and private rights-of-way and easements, that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform its obligations; or any other event or circumstance not within Sonic’s reasonable control, whether similar or dissimilar to any of the foregoing, then Sonic will be excused from those obligations on a day-to-day basis.
+If Sonic is unable to perform its obligations under the Agreement because of any condition arising out of or caused, directly or indirectly, by circumstances beyond its reasonable control, including, without limitation, natural calamities and other acts of God; war, terrorism, sabotage, riot, or other civil or military disturbance; earthquake, fire, flood, hurricane, tornado, lightning, severe weather, or explosion; national or regional emergency; epidemic or pandemic; strike, lockout, labor stoppage or slowdown, or other industrial disturbance; power outage or failure; equipment or computer malfunction or failure; inability to obtain labor, material, equipment or transportation; change to the federal, state or local regulatory environment that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform its obligations, such as the discontinuance of the obligation of Incumbent Local Exchange Carriers to offer and provide one or more Unbundled Network Elements, the allowance of price increase(s) for one or more Unbundled Network Elements, and/or changes in the terms and conditions under which Unbundled Network Elements are offered and provided; change to the availability, prices, and/or terms and conditions of services or facilities offered or provided by Sonic’s suppliers and used by Sonic to perform its obligations, that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform such obligations; change to or termination of license or lease agreements, easements, encroachment permits, excavation permits, facilities attachment arrangements, and/or other means by which Sonic deploys its facilities and equipment in public and private rights-of-way and easements or in or on private property or buildings thereon, that make it impossible or commercially infeasible for Sonic, in Sonic’s sole judgment, to continue to perform its obligations; or any other event or circumstance not within Sonic’s reasonable control, whether similar or dissimilar to any of the foregoing, then Sonic will be excused from those obligations on a day-to-day basis.
 Sonic will recommence performance as soon as possible after the causes are removed or cease.
 If Sonic’s inability to perform continues for 60 days or less, then the Services affected will be continued as-is with a credit allowed.
 If this period extends for more than 60 days, then Sonic may terminate the Agreement without liability.

 10.0 Notice and Payment.
 Any notice required to be given under the Agreement shall be in writing and delivered personally to the other designated party at the addresses specified for notice in the Agreement, or mailed by certified, registered or express mail, return receipt requested or by overnight delivery.
 Either party may change the address to which notice or payment is to be sent by written notice to the other in accordance with the requirements described in this paragraph.